nkrad/PythonBTCPrivPubKeygen/README.md

 # Use cases
 In applications that an individual wants to generate a Bitcoin address on the fly, completely random (uses urandom) while not requiring a network connection.

-# Future Plans
-Add functionality to generate the matching public address, in the case a user wants to actually use this wallet.

 # Requires
 Base58 (pip install base58)